random689/tp/docs/DeveloperGuide.md

 ![UndoRedoState0](images/UndoRedoState0.png)

 Step 2.
 The user executes `deleteStudent 1` command to delete the 1st student in the address book.
-The `DeleteStudent` command calls `ModelManager#deleteStudent`, which deletes the student from the existing address book, and then pushes a copy of the modified address book, `ab1`, onto the stack.
+The `deleteStudent` command calls `ModelManager#deleteStudent`, which deletes the student from the existing address book, and then pushes a copy of the modified address book, `ab1`, onto the stack.

 ![UndoRedoState1](images/UndoRedoState1.png)

 Step 3.
 The user executes `student n/David …​` to add a new student.
-The `add` command also calls `ModelManager#addStudent`, causing another copy of the modified address book, `ab2`, to pushed onto the stack.
+This command calls command also calls `ModelManager#addStudent`, causing another copy of the modified address book, `ab2`, to pushed onto the stack.

 ![UndoRedoState2](images/UndoRedoState2.png)

 <div markdown="span" class="alert alert-info">:information_source:
-  **Note:** If a command fails its execution, it will not save the address book.
+  **Note:** If a command fails its execution, a new address book will not be pushed onto the stack.
 </div>

 Step 4.
 The user now decides that adding the person was a mistake, and decides to undo that action by executing the `undo` command.
 The `undo` command will call `ModelManager#undo`, which will pop the front element from the stack and restore `ab2`'s contents.
 The top of the stack is now `ab1`.